Jane Austen in popular culture

 The author Jane Austen and her works have been represented in popular culture in a variety of forms.

 Jane Austen (16 December 1775 – 18 July 1817) was an English novelist whose social commentary and masterly use of both free indirect speech and irony eventually made her one of the most influential and honoured novelists in English literature.
-In popular culture, Austen's novels and personal life have been adapted into book illustrations (starting in 1833), dramatizations (starting in 1895), Hollywood films (starting in 1940), television (starting in 1938), and professional theatre (starting in 1901), with adaptations varying greatly in their faithfulness to the original.
+In popular culture, Austen's novels and personal life have been adapted into book illustrations (starting in 1833), dramatizations (starting in 1895), films (starting in 1940), television (starting in 1938) and professional theatre (starting in 1901), with adaptations varying greatly in their faithfulness to the original.

-Books and scripts that use the general storyline of Austen's novels but change or otherwise modernise the story also became popular at the end of the 20th century.
-For example, Clueless (1995), Amy Heckerling's updated version of Emma, which takes place in Beverly Hills, became a cultural phenomenon and spawned its own television series, and furthermore, near the beginning of the 21st century, over two centuries after her death, her works still inform popular culture and cosplay.
+In the 1980s Austen was considered to be a author who focused on manners, marriages, and morals.
+Austen was rediscovered as astute critic of late 18th century social class divides.
+The general story-line of Austen's novels was modernised and became popular at the end of the 20th century.
+For example, Clueless (1995), Amy Heckerling's updated version of Emma, which takes place in Beverly Hills, became a cultural phenomenon and spawned its own television series.
+Over two centuries after her death, her works still inform popular culture and cosplay.

 Issues in film adaptations

+Character narration

-Robert Irvine, a British scholar, wrote that the works of Austen remain a popular source for film makers, who eschew Austen's narrator, rendering a true adaptation impossible.
-Austen's use of free indirect discourse, where the thoughts of the characters are summarized by the narrator, is generally not followed in the films.
-It is for this reason that many Austen scholars dislike the 1995 version of Sense and Sensibility because the absence of a narrator 'glorifies the romantic conventions that Austen deflates'.
+In 2005 Robert Irvine, a British scholar, wrote that the works of Austen remained a popular source for film makers, who eschewed Austen's narrator, rendering a true adaptation impossible.
+Austen's use of free indirect discourse, where the thoughts of the characters were summarized by the narrator, was generally not followed in the films.
+It is for this reason that many Austen scholars dislike Ang Lee's 1995 adaptation of Sense and Sensibility because the absence of a narrator 'glorifies the romantic conventions that Austen deflates'.
 Likewise, for this reason, many Austen scholars approve of Clueless, an adaptation of Emma set in a high school in Beverly Hills circa 1995, as the character of Cher Horowitz (the film's version of Emma Woodhouse) narrates several scenes.
 This is seen as the closest approximation of Austen's style in cinema yet done.

+Irvine commented that because cinema and literature are different media, the best way of resolving this problem is for filmmakers to concentrate on the visuality of film, as cinema can depict what the books can only ask the reader to imagine.